We make lots of claims about our sustainability practices, but are they true or are we lying liars?

 No. No natural forests are touched in our operations and the farms are managed with the highest regard for the surrounding environment.
-They are sustainably managed with a focus on biodiversity at the plantations, meaning we don't support potentially destructive monocultures.
+They are sustainably managed with a focus on biodiversity at the farms, meaning we don't support potentially destructive monocultures.

 The farms are run in association with an NGO called Canopy that specifically works with members of the forest industry to protect natural and endangered forests.

 2) Is Eucalyptus Lyocell sustainably made?
 What about cotton?

 We reuse nearly 100% of the solvent used in our lyocell manufacturing process, so there is almost zero waste associated with the manufacturing process itself.

 Compared to cotton, our sheets use 96% less water from seed to sale, zero insecticides and pesticides (cotton, alone, accounts for 16-24% of the entire world's insecticides), and require 30% less energy.

 We're not saying eucalyptus is miraculous, but it's low maintenance, grows quickly, requires no insecticides or pesticides and is miraculous.

 3) The textile industry is notoriously wasteful and is a major contributor to greenhouse gases.
 In terms of end of life, how is Eucalyptus Lyocell different than cotton or polyester sheets?